AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_source_ios.md

 ![custom audio source api sequence](https://web-cdn.agora.io/docs-files/1605766083489)

+When customizing the audio source, you need to record and process the audio data on your own.
 ## Prerequisites

 Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
 For details, see [Start a Call](start_call_ios) or [Start Interactive Live Streaming](start_live_ios).